Missed last-gasp penalty leaves Italy with just a draw against France

-LILLE, France - Italy were denied a first away win against France in almost three decades as Paolo Garbisi's last-gasp penalty hit the post in a 13-13 stalemate in the Six Nations on Sunday.
+LILLE - Italy were denied a first away win against France in almost three decades as Paolo Garbisi’s last-gasp penalty hit the post in a 13-13 stalemate in the Six Nations on Feb 25.

 Garbisi almost ran out of time to kick the penalty after the 80th minute and Italy just missed out on their second victory in France since a 40-32 win in Grenoble in 1997 after Les Bleus played the second half with 14 men following Jonathan Danty’s red card.